🧩 Multimodal VLM¶

 -

-This paper proposes BioCAP, which trains a biological multimodal foundation model by using an MLLM to generate Wikipedia-knowledge-guided synthetic descriptive captions (rather than relying solely on species labels).
-BioCAP achieves an average improvement of 8.8% over BioCLIP across 10 species classification benchmarks and a 21.3% gain on text-image retrieval tasks.
+BioCAP is proposed to train biological multimodal foundation models by generating Wikipedia-guided synthetic descriptive captions using MLLMs instead of relying solely on species labels.
+It achieves an average improvement of 8.8% across 10 species classification benchmarks and a 21.3% improvement in text-image retrieval tasks compared to BioCLIP.

 - Bongard-RWR+: Real-World Representations of Fine-Grained Concepts in Bongard Problems